eclipse-heimlig/heimlig/README.md

 ## Quickstart

-### Linux example
+### Linux Example

-The fastest seeing Sindri working is to run the Linux example:
+The fastest to seeing Sindri working is to run the Linux example:

 ```bash
 cd examples/linux